phwl/elec3607-lab/labs/lab2-gpio/README.md

 ...
 ```

-In your lab book, explain what each of the commands above do.
+In your lab book, explain what each of the commands above do, the return
+values received, and how they affect the physical GPIO pin..

 Using the above commands, demonstrate using an oscilloscope that you can control RPI_GPIO24 and make that pin high or low using the correct command-line command.

 ## 3. Libgpiod C code (30%)

-The code in ```lab1-gpio/lab1-gpio/lab1/libgpiod_blink.c``` is a skeleton code.
+The code in ```lab1-gpio/lab1-gpio/lab1/libgpiod_blink.c``` is a skeleton code
+that, when correctly completed, will output a square wave.
 Complete the parts labelled ```XXX``` to create a program that will
-output a square wave on RPI_GPIO24.
+output a 1 Hz square wave on RPI_GPIO24.

 The program is compiled and executed (but will show an error because
 the program hasn't been completed) as follows: